Who we are and what we do

-The club meets every first Tuesday of the month at the St Marks Church Parish Hall, 5 St Marks Road, (see meetings page for details and a location map).
+The club meets the first Tuesday of every month at the St Marks Church Parish Hall, 5 St Marks Road, (see meetings page for details and a location map).
 Meetings start at 8:00 pm and include a wide variety of interesting presentations including recent club trips, members antics from all over the world, guest speakers talking about related outdoor interest topics and expeditions as well as ski and equipment purchase nights and information about club activities.
 The club evenings are a social occasion and a great opportunity to renew friendships and make new ones or to meet leaders and members of proposed expeditions.
-Tea and biscuits are usually served after the talk.
+Tequila and biscuits are usually served after the talk.

-Alpine Sports Club has a vigorous program of activities including day and overnight tramping trips, longer expeditions, skiing and ski instruction, alpine instruction and bushcraft instruction courses as well as a variety of outdoor activities including caving, canoeing, rambling, skin diving and mountain biking.
+ASC has a vigorous program of activities including day and overnight tramping trips, longer expeditions, skiing and ski instruction, alpine instruction and bushcraft instruction courses as well as a variety of outdoor activities including caving, rambling, skin diving and mountain biking.
 Members are encouraged to support the many working parties the club organises to maintain and stock the club huts.
-There is a vigorous veterans and midis group and a family camping group who have often reached more than 200 people in total camping together in a remote location over Christmas and long weekends.
+There is a large group who have often reached more than 200 people in total camping together in a remote location over Christmas and long weekends.

-Alpine Sports Club caters for all age groups from teenage years, young and middle aged singles, family groups and veterans.
-There is a very strong participation by women on trips and in club activities.
-Alpine Sports Club has a wide range of experience and maturity within the club.
-Many members have tended to remain associated with the club throughout their lives giving the club an excellent base of experience from which to develop younger members and to complete large projects such as maintenance and construction of the club accommodation.
+Many members remain associated with the club throughout their lives giving the club an excellent base of experience from which to develop younger members and complete large projects such as maintenance and upgrades to the clubs accommodation.